DolicaAkelloEgwel/supercolliderstuff/supercollider/notes/computermusic.md

 Objects - In SuperCollider, everything is an object.
 Messages - Typically follow objects seperated by a dot.
 Variables - User defined names with memory locations, **beginning with lower case**.
-Functions -
+Functions - Anything enclosed in braces.
-Arrays -
+Arrays - List of items separated by commas, enclosed in brackets.
+Expression -
+Ugens -